ipopzion/Maplestory-Helper/README.md

 # Maplestory Helper
-For the calculation of the cost of upgrading equipment in Maplestory _Only Starforce and Epic potential calculation_
+For the calculation of the cost of upgrading equipment in Maplestory
+_Starforce and Epic potential calculation_

 # General Description
 Maplestory is an MMORPG with a sizeable player base.
 To progress through the game, good equipment is crucial.